Same-sex marriage: Same-sex marriage around the world

-Same-sex marriage is under consideration by the legislature or the courts in El Salvador, Italy, Japan, Nepal, (Note: Nepal is waiting for a final decision by its supreme court, but meanwhile local governments are ordered to temporarily register same-sex marriages in a separate record.
-In April 2024 the National ID and Civil Registration Department issued a circular to local governments that they license such marriages.
-However, simply obtaining marriage certificates does not grant same-sex couples the legal rights of marriage.
-Some district courts and local government offices are refusing to license same-sex marriages.
-Comprehensive statistics remain unavailable as these marriages are not being registered into the Department of National ID and Civil Registration's online system.) and Venezuela.
+The Bolivian constitutional court granted a couple the legal right to marry in that country, but the option is not generally available.
+Same-sex marriage has been mandated by the Supreme Court of Nepal, but marriages are recorded in a separate register and not recognized by the government.

-Civil unions are being considered in a number of countries, including Kosovo, Peru, the Philippines and Poland.
+Civil unions are being considered in the Philippines and Poland.

 On 12 March 2015, the European Parliament passed a non-binding resolution encouraging EU institutions and member states to "[reflect] on the recognition of same-sex marriage or same-sex civil union as a political, social and human and civil rights issue".

-In response to the international spread of same-sex marriage, a number of countries have enacted preventative constitutional bans, with the most recent being Mali in 2023, and Gabon in 2024.
+In response to the international spread of same-sex marriage, a number of countries have enacted preventative constitutional bans, with the most recent being Gabon in 2024.
 In other countries, such restrictions and limitations are effected through legislation.
-Even before same-sex marriage was first legislated, some countries had constitutions that specified that marriage was between a man and a woman.
+Even before same-sex marriage was first legislated, some countries had constitutions that specified that marriage was between one man and one woman.